Posted 11 Feb 2023

 UK disability law frames disability as chronic difficulties in normal day-to-day activities lasting 12 months or more.
 It does not provide a long, exhaustive list of what is covered or not covered.
 Therefore, if you have an employee who is experiencing chronic difficulties in normal working activities related to communication (e.g. literacy or following instructions) memory or learning, you might do better to assume disability and act protectively.

-You don’t need to wait for the label or undergo expensive time consuming assessments to make basic accommodations and adjustments.
+You do not need to wait for the label or undergo expensive time consuming assessments to make basic accommodations and adjustments.
 Adjustments generally result in a performance boost of around 50%, which can reduce stress for both the employee and their line manager.

 2. Self-Diagnosis Is Often Valid